The Sweat Lodge - A Traditional Purification Ceremony

 Ancient healing technology

-A formal introduction to my work as a spiritual leader:
+Here is a formal introduction to his work as a spiritual leader:

 Aho Great Spirit!
 Grandmother!
 Grandfather!
 Heavenly One!